keptn/keptn.github.io/content/docs/0.19.x/operate/backup_and_restore/index.md

 ## Back up Keptn with Resource Service

-There is no need to create any backup an extra backup of the Resource Service, as all the data are stored in remote git upstream repository and will be automatically synchronized to the Keptn instance after restoring the MongoDB data and Git credentials
+There is no need to create an extra backup of the Resource Service as all the data are stored in remote git upstream repository and will be automatically synchronized to the Keptn instance after the MongoDB data and Git credentials are restored.

 ### Back up Mongodb Data